vors/vors.github.io/_posts/2015-09-13-using-namespace-for-the-win.markdown

 ## Poke module

 When I talk about reflection and PowerShell, I cannot avoid mentioning [poke](https://github.com/oising/poke) module by [@oising](https://github.com/oising).
-It's pure awesome: you can call and **explore** private members as easy as public one.
+It's pure awesome: you can call and **explore** private members as easy as public ones.
 Here is how I would rewrite the same code with **poke**

 ~~~powershell